MoriyaShiine/enchancement/README.md

 * Frostbite: Freezes attacked mobs.
 When killed, turns them into ice statues that can be moved or shattered, launching ice shards that freeze other mobs.

 Bow Enchantments:
-* Chaos: Gives normal arrows a random negative potion effect, or positive if sneaking.
+* Chaos: Gives arrows a random negative potion effect, or positive if sneaking.
-* Delay: Arrows will not launch immediately after shooting, building up damage over time.
+* Delay: Arrows will pause after shooting, building up damage over time.
 Can be launched prematurely by punching, and additionally redirected by sneaking.
 * Phasing: Causes arrows to have no gravity and phase through blocks, upon which they regain gravity.
+Arrows home in on nearby entities.

 Crossbow Enchantments:
 * Brimstone: Fires a piercing laser that ignores armor and increases damage with charge and distance.
 Costs health to fire.